garden-io/garden/examples/argocd/README.md

     value: main-27
     forcestring: true
 ```
-ArgoCD image updater by default uses the same repo credential, that ArgoCD would use, to commit above changes.
+ArgoCD image updater by default uses the same repo credential that ArgoCD would use, to commit above changes.
 We use a GitHub App that has been installed on the repo.

 ArgoCD watches updates to the GitHub repo.
 Once the image tag has been updated, changes are sync'd via the [App of apps](https://argo-cd.readthedocs.io/en/stable/operator-manual/cluster-bootstrapping/#app-of-apps-pattern) pattern.

 In the current example; A dedicated `values-prod.yaml` file has been created per service, which will be used by ArgoCD to overwrite default values and then sync to the Prod cluster.

 ## Setup
+- To get started, set up two GKE clusters - one for development and continuous integration (Dev/CI) and another for production (Prod).
+Refer to our comprehensive documentation for detailed instructions on using the [remote Kubernetes plugin](https://docs.garden.io/kubernetes-plugins/remote-k8s) with Garden.io.
+- For the __api__ and __web__ services, create repositories on Docker Hub to simplify the deployment process.
-- Bring two (Dev/CI and Prod) GKE clusters up.
-For simplicity, we use the same cluster for both Dev and CI workloads.
+- For ease of use, we'll be using the same cluster for both the Dev and CI workloads.
+However, you can also choose to use separate clusters depending on your requirements.
-- Create dockerhub repos for __api__ and __web__ services.

 ### Dev
 - Add required ImagePullSecrets and initialize dev cluster with garden along with buildkit in-cluster builder via kubernetes provider